-Caroline Ostrom, Minneapolis business immigration attorney, assists employers and employees worldwide who are seeking U.S. H-1B visas.
+Caroline Ostrom, immigration attorney, assists employers and employees worldwide who are seeking U.S. H-1B visas.
 We encourage you to contact us if you need legal advice regarding the H-1B visa process.

 The H-1B Cap applies to those seeking H-1B status or an H-1B visa for the first time, or to those who previously were in the U.S. in H-1B status for six years, spent one year abroad, and are now eligible for another six-year period.
 The Cap does not apply to H-1B employees who will work for an institution of higher education, nonprofits related to or affiliated with such institutions, nonprofit or US government research organizations, and organizations that require the H-1B employee to work at a cap-exempt employer.
 If an H-1B employee has only ever worked for or at a cap exempt employer, such as a university, and then wants to move to a cap-subject employer (most private sector organizations), the employee then becomes subject to the cap and will require one of the 85,000 visa slots through the lottery system.

 The employer when sponsoring an H-1B undertakes certain obligations.
 Among these are the following:

-Ostrom Law Office’s immigration attorney has over 20 years’ experience processing H-1Bs.
-We can help you assess whether the position offered and the employee’s qualifications are a good fit for an H-1B.
-We can also provide you with insights for what the Department of Labor considers the Prevailing Wage for a position, before you file.
+Caroline Ostrom, Minneapolis business immigration attorney, has over 20 years’ experience processing H-1Bs.
+We can help you assess whether the position offered, and the employee’s qualifications are a good fit for an H-1B.
+We can also provide you with insights for what the Department of Labor considers the Prevailing Wage for a position before you file.
 We can determine whether the H-1B Cap applies to your case, ensure that your Petition is complete if you need to file under the Cap, and suggest alternatives.
 With our H-1B filings, we provide support from A to Z for a successful H-1B Petition, as well as guidance and preparation of relevant documents required for the Public Access File, for immigration compliance.

 Based in Minneapolis, our immigration team works with employees and companies in the Twin Cities and throughout the globe.
-We welcome you to contact Ostrom Law Office for assistance with your immigration matter.
+We welcome you to contact Ostrom Law Office for assistance with your H-1B questions and cases.